 If you are not covered by OHIP or your OHIP card has expired, you will be charged for your hospital visit.
 If you receive any of these services, please see the cashier to make payment before you leave the hospital.

 We work with our healthcare teams to enhance the hospital experience for our patients, families and visitors, and feedback is very important.
-If you would like to provide feedback, or request this information in another language, please contact our Patient Relations team by phone at 905-378-4647 ext.
+If you would like to provide feedback, or request this information in another language, please contact our the Office of Patient Experience team by phone at 905-378-4647 ext.
 44423 or by e-mail.

-The displaying of wait times on the Niagara Health System website is for general information only and is not medical advice or a recommendation that you choose a different Emergency Department or Urgent Care Centre.
+The displaying of wait times on the Niagara Health website is for general information only and is not medical advice or a recommendation that you choose a different Emergency Department.